GITMCode/GITM/srcDoc/set_inputs.md

 ### SAVEPLOT

-The DtRestart variable sets the time in between writing full restart files to the UA/restartOUT directory.\
+The DtRestart variable sets the time in between writing full restart files to the UA/restartOUT directory.
 This sets the output files.
 The most common type is 3DALL, which outputs all primary state variables.

-Types include : 3DALL, 3DNEU, 3DION, 3DTHM, 3DCHM, 3DUSR, 3DGLO, 2DGEL, 2DMEL, 2DUSR, 1DALL, 1DGLO, 1DTHM, 1DNEW,
+Other types include : 3DALL, 3DNEU, 3DION, 3DTHM,
+3DCHM, 3DUSR, 3DGLO, 2DGEL, 2DMEL, 2DUSR, 1DALL, 1DGLO, 1DTHM, 1DNEW,
 1DCHM, 1DCMS, 1DUSR.
 DtPlot sets the frequency of output